 By Edmond Phiri

-* Edmond Phiri is an independent commentator and analyst.
+* Edmond Phiri is an independent writer and commentator.

 ** The views expressed do not necessarily reflect the views of IOL or Independent Media.